AimanAnizan56/AimanAnizan56/README.md

-### Hello 👋
+### Hello there 👋

 I'm Aiman Anizan!
-I love to explore about technologies in programming.
+I love exploring new technologies in programming.

--   📜 I'm former student of Diploma in Computer Science.
+-   📜 I was a former student of Diploma in Computer Science.
--   🎓 I'm currently pursuing my degree: Bachelor of Information Systems (Hons.)
-Information Systems Engineering in UiTM, Malaysia.
+-   🎓 Currently, I am pursuing a Bachelor of Information Systems (Hons.) in Information Systems Engineering at UiTM in Malaysia.
--   🌱 I'm interested in MERN stack.
-I had explore some React, Express and NodeJS.
-Next time will be MongoDB.
+-   🌱 I have a strong interest in the MERN stack and have already gained some experience with React, Express, and NodeJS.
+My next focus will be MongoDB.
--   ⚡ I'm still learning about Cloud Native, Docker, Webpack and Gulp.
+-   ⚡  I'm still in learning about Cloud Native, Docker, Webpack, and Gulp.